 |Rancho Del Sol||Homepage|

-The Lee mandarin was developed by Gardner and Bellows in 1942 at the United States Department of Agriculture Laboratory in Orlando, Florida.
+The Lee tangerine was developed by botanists Gardner and Bellows in 1942, at the United States Department of Agriculture Laboratory in Orlando, Florida.
 It was released for commercial production in 1959.
-It has minor commercial status though.
-It can be found growing in coastal citrus growing regions of Florida and Southern California and is sold in limited quantities as a farmers market citrus.
+Today, it can be found growing in Florida and Southern California, and may be spotted at farmers markets in those areas.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Georges at the Cove||San Diego CA||858-454-4244|

 People have spotted Lee Tangerines using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.